Sunday, October 6, 2024

 • This “Frostitita” routine is some hacky-ass shit.

 • Hey, did you guys ever want to hear Bowen speak in a horrid Swedish accent?
-No, me neither, but that’s what we’re stuck with.
+Yeah, me neither, but that’s what we’re stuck with.

 • Listening to them take a dump all over “Waterloo” is particularly painful.